Brand New Day (Agents of S.H.I.E.L.D.): Filming

 Filming for the episode occurred around the series' panel at San Diego Comic-Con on July 18, 2019.
 This presented scheduling challenges for filming the episode, particularly the scenes with Fitz and Simmons, as the producers were working around De Caestecker's other commitments along with the series' commitments to Comic-Con.
 As such, Henstridge and De Caestecker returned to Los Angeles to film some of their scenes after the panel, before being brought back to San Diego for the rest of Comic-Con.
 Director Keith Potter used a slight Dutch angle for close-up shots on Malick because the character is "off kilter" to give those shots "an edgy feeling".
-Mack and Daisy's scene was originally conceived with the characters sitting in the Quinjet jumps seat.
+Mack and Daisy's scene was originally conceived with the characters sitting in the Quinjet jump seats.
 On the day of shooting, Bennet felt she should sit on the ground instead, and in doing so, Potter said it "changed the dynamic [of the scene] so much".